phillipj/gitlab-search/README.md

 Options:
-  -V, --version                            output the version number -g, --groups <group-names>               group(s) to find repositories in (separated with comma) -f, --filename <filename>                only search for contents in given a given file -h, --help                               output usage information
+  -V, --version                            output the version number -g, --groups <group-names>               group(s) to find repositories in (separated with comma) -f, --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) -e, --extension <file-extension>         only search for contents in files with given extension -h, --help                               output usage information

 Commands: